San Jose State Spartans football: Stanford

 The Bill Walsh Legacy Game is the name given to the rivalry between the Spartans and the Stanford Cardinal football team of Stanford University.

+In 2007, following the death of San Jose State alumnus and former Stanford coach Bill Walsh, the near-annual game played between the two schools was renamed the Bill Walsh Legacy Game.

-The rivalry is likely rooted in the two schools' close geographical proximity to one another, with the Stanford University campus being located just 23 driving miles northwest of the San Jose State campus on Interstate 280.
-The two teams have played each other 67 times since 1900.
-The rivalry is currently on hiatus due to non-conference scheduling conflicts, however, on June 22, 2022, Stanford and San Jose State announced an agreement to renew the rivalry with a four game home-and-home series beginning in 2025.
+The rivalry is rooted in the two schools' close geographical proximity to one another, with the Stanford University campus being located just 23 driving miles northwest of the San Jose State campus on Interstate 280.
+The two teams have played each other 69 times since 1900.
+Stanford and San Jose State announced an agreement to renew the rivalry with a six-game home-and-home series beginning in 2024.
+San Jose State won the first of the renewed 6 game match-ups 34-31 in dramatic fashion against the Cardinal at CEFCU Stadium on the Friday after thanksgiving November 29th, 2024.
+The following year, in 2025, Stanford won the rivalry game 30-29, in dramatic fashion, scoring the winning touchdown with only 19 seconds left in the game.

-Stanford currently leads the series 52–14–1.
+Stanford currently leads the series 53–15–1.